keboola/developers-docs/extend/generic-extractor/config/mappings.md

 ]
 {% endhighlight %}

-is converted to the following CSV files (and subsequently Storage tables)
+is converted to the following CSV files (and subsequently Storage tables):

 users: